Lifeline Medical Alert System Review 2024

 Cost

-On the Go is an all-in-one help button that starts at $49.95 per month.
+On the Go is an all-in-one help button that comes in a standard and mini version.
+Costs range from $44.95 to $49.95 per month.
 For $99, you can choose to add professional installation, though we don’t think this is necessary for most users; Lifeline’s systems are simple to set up.
 The On the Go device offers the best value and versatility of all the Lifeline systems — you can wear it at home or out and about.

 Equipment

 On the Go is a small mobile unit with a help button, a two-way talk feature, and built-in fall detection.
 It comes with a mobile pendant, charger, and manual.
 I think the On the Go mobile device is an excellent system for active older adults.
 You can wear it while shopping, taking a walk, or grabbing lunch with friends.
-This is the only Lifeline system that can be used on the go, meaning it’s the best option for active seniors who leave the house regularly.
-It’s an all-in-one wearable system, so just throw it on like a necklace, and you’re set.
+It’s an all-in-one wearable system, so just throw it on like a necklace and you’re set.
 The pendant is lightweight, and it’s one of the smaller all-in-one systems I’ve seen in the industry.
-You could easily tuck it into a sweater or pocket, and no one would even know you were wearing it!
+You could easily tuck it into a sweater or pocket and no one would even know you’re wearing it!

 Service and Monitoring